 Comprehensive Fitness Assessments

-Prior to starting an exercise program, a Comprehensive Fitness Appraisal (MicroFit® Complete Fitness & Wellness Profile and Functional Movement Screen) will be conducted to provide a baseline of each participant’s current fitness level.
-Specific testing protocols will be tailored to the specific goals of each individual.
+Prior to starting an exercise program, a Comprehensive Fitness Appraisal (MicroFit® Complete Fitness & Wellness Profile and Functional Movement Screen) will be conducted to provide a baseline of current fitness level.
 Assessments may include tests to determine resting heart rate, blood pressure, body composition, aerobic capacity, muscular strength, muscular endurance, static and dynamic posture, power, and flexibility.

 Body Composition Testing